xoeye/xoto3/xoto3/dynamodb/write_versioned/README.md

 builder can be composed with any other in whatever logical order is necessary.

+## Low Level API

+At base, you will be calling `versioned_transact_write_items`, and passing a function which makes use of the VersionedTransaction API.
+The low level implementation of the VersionedTransaction API is defined in three files - `read.py`, `modify.py`, and `specify.py`, though it is meant to be imported via the top level module.

+## High Level Table-oriented API

+From use we've discovered that it's nicer to say certain things once and not have to repeat ourselves.
+A higher level table-oriented API is now offered via the `ItemTable` and `TypedTable` classes.

 This API provides partial-application-by-default, because that makes certain use cases much cleaner to express.
 This means that you'll be writing things like `table.get(key)(transaction)` instead of